rmadi/Pokemon/README.md

 > **Note:** iOS security features and native modules were not implemented because i dont't have macOS.
 > All current security protections apply only to the Android version of the application.

+If you would like to merge the security branch into main, you can use the following commands:

+-- git checkout main
+-- git pull
+-- git merge security